timomwa/MathBattleCheat/README.md

 # MathBattleCheat
-Math battle on Telegram's Cheat - Java implementation
+Math battle on Telegram's Cheat - Java implementation.
+This is just for time wasting and for fun.

 Dependencies
 - Tess4j-3.3.1 (+all dependencies)